 Will Bea and her friends from the meadow find a way to save it?

 This is the download version of Busy Bee and the Endangered Meadow available here as a pdf file.
 The story has a series of line drawings ideal to be coloured in.
-It can be read on a PC/MAC or partially or fully printed.
-Suggested age range 4-7 years.
+It can be read on a PC/MAC or tablet, or partially or fully printed.